 - 1. Introduce the topic by asking students to brainstorm about ways in which animals are used for cosmetic testing. - 2.
-Divide the class into groups of three. - 3.
+Divide the class into groups of 3. - 3.
 Distribute one Email Writing template sheet to each group. - 4.
-Instruct each group to choose a company that uses animals for cosmetic testing and task them with drafting an email to them. - 5.
-Ask the students to research alternative methods the company could use to prove the safety of their product(s) without using animals for testing.
-The students must recommend cruelty-free alternative processes. - 6.
-Give each group time to draft the email using the Email Writing template sheet. - 7.
-Ask each group to share their draft with the rest of the class.
+Instruct each group to choose a company that uses animals for cosmetic testing and have them address an email to them. - 5.
+Ask the students to research alternative methods the company could use to prove the safety of their product.
+The students can come up with ways in which the company could change their procedures to be cruelty-free. - 6.
+Give each group time to write the email using the Email Writing template sheet. - 7.
+Ask each group to share with the rest of the class the contents of the email.

 TEACHER NOTE: During this lesson, it is important to reinforce to students that emails can be a persuasive and powerful tool.
-If the students decide to send their emails and get a response, sharing that response with the class would further the impact of this experience.
+If the students decide to send their emails and get a response, sharing that response with the class could also be an interesting experience.